Shalosh & Daniel Zamir

 This album and the one preceding it (Onwards and upwards, 2019) were released by the influential German label ACT Music, whose enthusiasm and effort for this ensemble is completely understandable when listening to Shalosh’s music.
 The ensemble’s multifaceted, dramatic, and at times “rocking” jazz incorporates similar elements as the record label’s most successful ensemble, the Swedish piano trio E.S.T. whose story unfortunately ended tragically.
 Furthermore, in Shalosh’s music, an exceptionally youthful approach is also attested by the cover interpretations that are included in each of the ensemble’s albums.
 The selections of the covers are not in and of themselves very surprising: in the recent album, Shalosh interpreted a cover of Nirvana’s Breed, and in the earlier album a-ha’s Take on me.

 Pianist Gadi Stern and drummer Matan Assayag (b.
 1987) have known each other since childhood and founded Shalosh in Tel Aviv in 2013.
 David Michaeli (b.
 1993) has played the double bass in the ensemble ever since the second album.
-This is the trio’s first concert in Finland, and in advance their program remains still a bit of a mystery because they are bringing with them a featured solo musician, Israeli soprano saxophonist and singer Daniel Zamir (b.
+In Tampere, Assayag is replaced with Yogev Gabay.
+This is the trio’s first concert in Finland, and in advance their programme remains a bit of a mystery because they are bringing with them a featured solo musician, Israeli soprano saxophonist and singer Daniel Zamir (b.
 1980).
 Shalosh and Zamir have only performed together on a few occasions before the Tampere Jazz Happening.

 Photos © Zohar Ron & Sherban Lopo